mactrem/quadtree-index/README.md

 #### quadtree.find(envelope)
 Find all geometries in the Quadtree index which intersects with the given envelope.
 This may produce false matches, because it's only tested for spatial intersection against the specified bounding box of the geometry.
-- `envelope`: Bounding box to test the intersection against
+- `envelope`: Bounding box to test the intersection against.
 ```js
 const extent = new Envelope(10, 10, 20, 20);
 const geometries = quadtree.find(extent);